Cross-Process Spectre Exploitation

 Gadget chain

-I realized that this is not going to be easy to find in one single piece of code in the victim that reads and leaks bytes the secrets.
-However, maybe it is possible to stitch together a chain of gadget that does one of each necessary operation and trigger a series of nested return mispredictions to speculatively execute all of them.
+I realized that it is not going to be easy to find code in the victim's address space (marked "present", as we can't manage #PFs under speculation) that loads part of the secret from memory and transmits it (via F+R).
+Not in one single gadget.
+However, maybe it is possible to stitch together a chain of gadgets that does one of each necessary operation and trigger a series of nested return mispredictions to speculatively execute all of them.
 At this point, I was mildly exhausted, so I reached out to the very encouraging and enthusiastic security folks at Google.
 They told me that they would be happy to find me a ROP-gadget chain -- they are a search company after all!
 Indeed, a few days later Chani Jindal sent me a perfectly looking gadget chain:

 0x7ffff68efa69: movzx eax, byte [rax+rdx] ; ret ; (/usr/lib/x86_64-linux-gnu/libicuuc.so.70.1)